wh-alice/mig_visualstudio/vs/code-quality/ca1713--events-should-not-have-before-or-after-prefix.md

 ---
-title: "CA1713: Events should not have before or after prefix" ms.custom: "" ms.date: "10/19/2016"
+title: "CA1713: Events should not have before or after prefix | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"